||Meet the Designer-Artist

-Quality beads such as Swarovski crystal, Delicas and sterling silver.
+Quality beads such as Austrian crystals, Delicas and sterling silver.

 What materials do you most enjoy working with?

 What is the name of the piece you submitted with your success story?

 I was working with a bride who had a specific look in mind.
 She was thrilled with my design!

 It was sort of planned so the length would be correct.
 It was a bit of a combination of some of my other pieces.

 Share Your Background

 I first began making jewelry in my late 20s with random glass beads I could find at local craft stores and flea markets.

 Jewelry has been a part of my family all of my life.
 My father makes gemstone jewelry.
 All of my sisters (5 of them) have their own unique flair.
 I have always loved and been fascinated by glass.
-When I was first introduced to Swarovski crystal, it was love at first sight!
-Since then I have become an authorized Swarovski designer and sell my jewelry at art and craft shows all over Ohio.
+When I was first introduced to crystal, it was love at first sight!
+I sell my jewelry at art and craft shows all over Ohio.